PyO3/pyo3/guide/src/building-and-distribution.md

 There are many ways to go about this: it is possible to use `cargo` to build the extension module (along with some manual work, which varies with OS).
 The PyO3 ecosystem has two packaging tools, [`maturin`] and [`setuptools-rust`], which abstract over the OS difference and also support building wheels for PyPI upload.

-PyO3 has some Cargo features to configure projects for building Python extension modules:
+PyO3 has some functionality for configuring projects when building Python extension modules:

-- The `extension-module` feature, which must be enabled when building Python extension modules.
+- The `PYO3_BUILD_EXTENSION_MODULE` environment variable, which must be set when building Python extension modules. `maturin` and `setuptools-rust` set this automatically.
-- The `abi3` feature and its version-specific `abi3-pyXY` companions, which are used to opt-in to the limited Python API in order to support multiple Python versions in a single wheel.
+- The `abi3` Cargo feature and its version-specific `abi3-pyXY` companions, which are used to opt-in to the limited Python API in order to support multiple Python versions in a single wheel.

-This section describes each of these packaging tools before describing how to build manually without them.
+This section describes the packaging tools before describing how to build manually without them.
-It then proceeds with an explanation of the `extension-module` feature.
+It then proceeds with an explanation of the `PYO3_BUILD_EXTENSION_MODULE` environment variable.
 Finally, there is a section describing PyO3's `abi3` features.

 ### Packaging tools